Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Introduction

 \section{Introduction}

 The nucleon-deuteron ($Nd$) system provides an important testing ground for chiral nuclear forces.
-Not only does it test the prediction of chiral nucleon-nucleon ($NN$) potentials for the three-nucleon ($3N$) system~\cite{witala_cornelius_gloeckle_1988, Glockle:1996jg, Huber:1995zza, Gloeckle:1990bi, Witala:1999sg, Kievsky:1997bd, Witaa:2003en}, but it also helps understanding the role of $3N$ potentials by quantifying its importance by way of power counting~\cite{Girlanda:2023znc, Witala:2000am, Miller:2022beg, Margaryan:2015rzg, Golak:2014ksa, Witala:2013ioa, Epelbaum:2019zqc, Witala:2022rzl}.
-While the bound state of triton and its properties were the natural choice, the scope of investigation is limited by the quantum numbers of the triton state, e.g., the total angular momentum $J = \frac{1}{2}$.
-Nucleon-deuteron scattering, especially neutron-deuteron scattering, offers more probes to the $3N$ system without having to account for precision-level details of electromagnetic or weak interactions.
-In recent years, strict perturbative treatment of subleading-order interactions has been increasingly advocated in developing effective field theories (EFTs) for nuclear physics.
-Perturbation theory on top of a nonperturbative leading-order (LO) has the advantage of disentangling subleading interactions, but it complicates the computational efforts when the $3N$ continuum problem is already more involved than its bound-state problem.
-The main focus of this paper is to develop a technique to perform this type of perturbative calculations for chiral nuclear forces in the context of nucleon-deuteron scattering.
+Not only does it test the prediction of chiral nucleon-nucleon ($NN$) potentials for the three-nucleon ($3N$) system~\cite{witala_cornelius_gloeckle_1988, Glockle:1996jg, Huber:1995zza, Gloeckle:1990bi, Witala:1999sg, Kievsky:1997bd, Witaa:2003en}, but it also helps in understanding the role of $3N$ potentials by quantifying their importance via power counting~\cite{Girlanda:2023znc, Witala:2000am, Miller:2022beg, Margaryan:2015rzg, Golak:2014ksa, Witala:2013ioa, Epelbaum:2019zqc, Witala:2022rzl}.
+While the triton bound state and its properties have been the natural choice, the scope of investigation is limited by the quantum numbers of the triton, e.g., the total angular momentum $J = \frac{1}{2}$.
+Nucleon-deuteron scattering, especially neutron-deuteron ($nd$) scattering, offers more probes of the $3N$ system without having to account for precision-level details of electromagnetic or weak interactions.
+In recent years, strict perturbative treatment of subleading-order interactions has been increasingly advocated in the development of effective field theories (EFTs) for nuclear physics.
+Perturbation theory on top of a nonperturbative leading order (LO) has the advantage of disentangling subleading interactions from the LO ones.
+For instance, two-pion exchange (TPE) potentials in $NN$, although subleading, can become much stronger than the one-pion exchange (OPE) potential at intermediate momenta near the ultraviolet cutoff $\sim \Lambda$.
+Perturbative calculations make it clear how TPEs are subtracted in the ultraviolet region by subleading contact interactions, thereby producing small corrections to on-shell amplitudes~\cite{Long:2011qx, Long:2011xw, Long:2012ve, PavonValderrama:2011fcz}.
+However, a perturbative treatment complicates the computation when the $3N$ continuum problem is already more involved than the bound-state problem.
+The main focus of this paper is to develop a technique to perform these perturbative calculations for chiral nuclear forces in the context of nucleon-deuteron scattering.